 Monitoring for the Oregon Plan

-OWEB is required to develop and implement a statewide monitoring program for the Oregon Plan in coordination with state natural resource agencies.
+After the creation of the Oregon Plan, OWEB coordinated development of a statewide monitoring program for the Oregon Plan in conjunction with state natural resource agencies.

-When you pay an additional $30 for your 2-year passenger car license plate, $15 is invested by the Oregon Watershed Enhancement Board in activities that support the restoration and protection of watersheds, native fish and wildlife, and water quality.
-The remaining $15 goes to the Oregon Parks and Recreation Department to promote the Oregon Plan and support fish habitat restoration in state parks.
+When you buy a salmon license plate, a portion of the fees are invested by the Oregon Watershed Enhancement Board in activities that protect or restore native salmon habitat, and by Oregon Parks and Recreation Department to support fish habitat restoration in state parks.
 To purchase a salmon plate, visit the Oregon DMV.